GetVerdict

 Recorded fair · midpoint

-Weights combine recency (≈18-month half-life), size similarity (closer-to-subject deeds matter more), unit-type match, and source weight (resale vs off-plan).
+Weights combine recency (~18-month half-life), size similarity, unit-type match, and source weight (resale vs off-plan).

 Fair band (low — high)